Composed Vision-Language Retrieval for Skin Cancer Case Search via Joint Alignment of Global and Local Representations: Introduction

 Based on the above motivation and background, we study transformer-based composed vision-language retrieval for skin cancer case search, where each query pairs a reference lesion image with accompanying clinical text to retrieve relevant cases from an image database.
 The key challenge is to design a clinically meaningful similarity function that captures global semantics (e.g., overall lesion morphology and color distribution) while emphasizing localized discriminative cues (e.g., streaks, irregular pigmentation, and regression-like structures).
 We address this by learning multi-level composed query representations via image and text fusion and matching them to target images through joint global-local similarity alignment, enabling robust case ranking for clinical assessment.
-Our main contributions are as follows:
+In this letter, our main contributions are as follows:

-\begin{itemize} \item We formulate skin cancer case search as a composed vision-language retrieval problem, where each query pairs a reference lesion image with its associated clinical text to retrieve relevant target images from the existing database.
-To the best of our knowledge, this is the first study to investigate composed image retrieval for skin cancer case search.
+\begin{itemize} \item We formulate skin cancer case search as a composed vision-language retrieval problem, where each query pairs a reference lesion image with its associated clinical text to retrieve target images from the existing database.